 CHAPTER 4 - ORGANIZATION OFFICIALS

-4.1 EVENT DIRECTOR (GS 5.5.1)
+4.1 EVENT DIRECTOR

-4.1.1 THE EVENT DIRECTOR SHALL BE IN OVERALL OPERATIONAL CHARGE OF THE EVENT.
-HE SHALL HAVE A DEPUTY DIRECTOR AND TECHNICAL OFFICIALS TO ASSIST HIM.
+4.1.1 THE EVENT DIRECTOR SHALL BE IN OVERALL OPERATIONAL CHARGE OF THE EVENT, RESPONSIBLE FOR ITS GOOD MANAGEMENT AND ITS SMOOTH AND SAFE RUNNING.
+HE SHALL THE EVENT DIRECTOR shall HAVE A DEPUTY DIRECTOR AND TECHNICAL OFFICIALS TO ASSIST HIM.
+(GS 5.2.5.1 part)

 THE EVENT DIRECTOR AND DEPUTY SHALL BE APPROVED BY THE CIA.
+(S1 5.11 part)

 4.1.2 THE EVENT DIRECTOR IS RESPONSIBLE FOR THE GOOD MANAGEMENT, SMOOTH AND SAFE RUNNING OF THE EVENT.
-HE SHALL MAKE OPERATIONAL DECISIONS IN ACCORDANCE WITH THE RULES OF THE SPORTING CODE AND COMPETITION RULES.
+HE SHALL MAKES OPERATIONAL DECISIONS IN ACCORDANCE WITH THE RULES OF THE SPORTING CODE AND COMPETITION RULES.
 HE CAN PENALISE OR DISQUALIFY A COMPETITOR FOR MISCONDUCT OR INFRINGEMENT OF THE RULES.
 HE SHALL ATTEND MEETINGS OF THE INTERNATIONAL JURY AND GIVE EVIDENCE IF REQUESTED.
+(GS 5.2.5.1 part).

 4.1.3 In these rules the word "Director" may be used instead of "Event Director".

-4.2 STEWARDS (GS 5.5.2)
+4.2 STEWARDS

 4.2.1 STEWARDS ARE ADVISORS TO THE DIRECTOR.